spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 # run the main function and pass in the camera object
 gen(VideoCamera())
 ```
 After the imports, the YOLO5-nano model is loaded.
 The font to be used when writing text on the video frames is set.
 Next, the VideoCamera class is defined.
-The __init__ method creates the video capture object.
-The __del__ method releases the object when the class is deleted.
-Next, the get_frame() method.
+The __init__() method creates the video capture object.
+The __del__() method releases the object when the class is deleted.
+Next, let's talk about the get_frame() method.
 This method reads the next frame from the video capture object.
 The frame is passed to the YOLO5 model and the results are converted to a pandas dataframe.
 Then the list (pandas Series technically) of detected objects is extracted.
 This step was not strickly necessary, but I think it makes the code a bit easier to understand.
 The code then loops through each of the detected objects.
 If the detected object is a 'person' then the label (i.e., 'person') is written in the top left hand corner of the frame.
 Next, the coordinates of the bounding box are extracted and rounded.
 It was not strictly necessary to create the (x1,y1), and (x2,y2) intermediate variables, but I think it helps make the code easier to understand.
 After generating the coordinates, the bounding box was drawn on the frame and the frame was returned.
 Next, the main() method is created.
 This method requests the next frame, displays the processed frame, and checks for an exit condition.
 That's it.

 Ok, so what happens when the code is run?
 Well, this happens.